cypx/trocr/README.rst

 	$ python trocr.py

-Refer to your web server documentation about WSGI for production use
+Refer to `<http://flask.pocoo.org/docs/deploying/>`__  and your web server documentation about WSGI for production use